2023 Deaf in Healthcare Summit for Interpreters logo.

 Meet Our Presenters

-Ashley R. Walker, PharmD
+Headshot of Ashley R. Walker, PharmD

 Dr. Ashley Walker is a pharmacist, entrepreneur, and an advocate.
 Dr. Walker holds a Doctor of Pharmacy degree from Xavier University of Louisiana and a Bachelor of Science degree in Biotechnology from Rochester Institute of Technology.
 She has been a pharmacist for 7 years and recently transitioned into full time entrepreneurship.
 Through her business, Med Max Consulting, LLC., Dr. Walker advocates for members of the deaf and hard of hearing community, as well as offers medication counseling services to help this unique community maximize and optimize their medication therapy.

-Carla Shird, CDI
+Headshot of Carla Shird, CDI.

 Carla Shird is a Certified Deaf Interpreter (CDI).
 She has expertise in providing workshops, consultation, mentorship, and mental health counseling including working with ASL users.
 Carla is passionate about helping people create self-awareness, practice self-care, and becoming more connected with themselves, others, and their purposes.

-Caroline K. Koo, MS
+Headshot of Caroline K. Koo, MS.

 Caroline K. Koo is an Adjunct Professor in the Student Development and a Registration Liaison at Austin Community College, Austin, Texas for 12 years.
 She also taught Deaf students in Early Childhood to Adult Learners for 10 years.
 She is currently a doctoral student in Deaf Studies Deaf Education at Lamar University with interests in language deprivation, mental health, and intersectionality.
 She has a lifelong passion for educating, presenting, and training on post-secondary opportunities.
 Moreover, she enjoys advising on navigation with accessibility, diversity, inclusion, and equity.
 Healthcare for Deaf patients is her latest area of deep interest.